cakesmith/silicon/README.md

 ==========
 Hardware description for software engineers.
 -------------------------------------------
+**Silicon is still a work in progress, if you find any bugs or want to request a feature, please file an issue on [the github issues page][2], thanks!!**

 Silicon.js is a module used to describe and simulate logic circuits.
 It uses a simple object format to describe each unit (called a *chip*) that is built up from other, lower level chips.